sylas-kim/apple-hdr-heic/README.md

 # apple-hdr-heic

-A library/tool to decode photos (HEIC files) taken on an iPhone that contain HDR gain map, and convert it to a 48-bit (16-bit per channel) HDR representation.
+A library/tool to decode photos (HEIC files) taken on an iPhone that contain HDR gain map, and convert it to a 48-bit (16-bit per channel) HDR representation as per [Rec.
+2100](https://en.wikipedia.org/wiki/Rec._2100) with PQ transfer function.

 Disclaimer: This project is NOT affiliated with, or endorsed by, Apple Inc. or any of its subsidiaries.